When you have arthritis or care for someone who does, it’s important to have access to the right information.

 This factsheet covers the three main biologics currently available in the UK.
 Biologic drugs (or ‘biologics’) are designed to act on the specific parts of your immune system which cause inflammation in your joints.

 DLA is a benefit paid towards the additional costs of bringing up a disabled child.
 This factsheet explains the different rates and components of this type of benefit allowance.

 This booklet aims to cover the most common emotions that people with a severe, long-term condition experience and offers plenty of ways to cope.

 This booklet is for anyone with arthritis who wants to work at controlling their own pain.
 It will help you get a better understanding of what pain is and will explain a range of methods for dealing with pain.

 Employment and Support Allowance (ESA) is a benefit for people who have a health condition or disability that limits their ability to work.

 This booklet aims to give the facts about the benefits of exercise, explain some of the more common forms of safe exercise followed by people with arthritis, and help motivate you to start on the road to fitness and well-being.

-Fibromyalgia, or fibromyalgia syndrome (FMS), is a condition where the whole body is affected by pain and tenderness lasting more than three months.
+This resource covers the symptoms, effects, treatment and other information about Fibromyalgia.
+Fibromyalgia syndrome (FMS) is a condition where the whole body is affected by pain and tenderness.